Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-Chuck Robuck about 5 years ago
+Chuck Robuck over 5 years ago

 While I oppose the Project as currently planned, I DO support a SHARED trail INCLUDING retaining use of the historic rail tracks.
 I am a retired Naval Officer, retired Sacramento Superior Court Manager, and a proud California State Railroad Museum Docent for 8 years and nearly 2,000 hours.
 I am just one of hundreds of docents and volunteers who work hard to keep Sacramento history alive for residents as well as visitors from around the world.